FooHP/Test_Repo/Testing.md

 			average of each measurement for each activity and each subject

-			Their value range from -1 to 1 exclusive.
+			Their value range from (-1 to 1)

 -------------------------------------------------------------------------------------------------

+str(MergedData)

+'data.frame':	180 obs. of  68 variables:

  $ Subject                    : int  1 1 1 1 1 1 2 2 2 2 ...